Common eider: Description

+Ecology

 This species dives for crustaceans and molluscs, with mussels being a favoured food.
 The eider will eat mussels by swallowing them whole; the shells are then crushed in their gizzard and excreted.
 When eating a crab, the eider will remove all of its claws and legs, and then eat the body in a similar fashion.

 It is abundant, with populations of about 1.5–2 million birds in both North America and Europe, and also large but unknown numbers in eastern Siberia (HBW).
+Some populations are small and declining, notably the isolated Crimean population in the Black Sea is declining and of conservation concern, with only around 700–1,100 pairs.

 A particularly famous colony of eiders lives on the Farne Islands in Northumberland, England.
-These birds were the subject of one of the first ever bird protection laws, established by Saint Cuthbert in the year 676.
 About 1,000 pairs still nest there every year.
-Because St. Cuthbert is the patron saint of Northumberland, it was natural that the eider should be chosen as the county's emblem bird; the birds are still often called Cuddy's ducks in the area, "Cuddy" being the familiar form of "Cuthbert".
+It has been claimed that these birds were the subject of one of the first-ever bird protection laws, and that the first wildlife preserve was established for them by Saint Cuthbert in the year 676, though this is not likely to be true.
+No mention of the hermit having any affinity with birds is found in any documents until the publication of a story about 500 years after his death.
+The stories told in these later works also do not involve any concerns about habitat loss or other concepts in modern nature conservation.
+Because St. Cuthbert is the patron saint of Northumberland, it was natural that the eider should be chosen as the county's emblem bird; the birds are still often called St Cuthbert's ducks or Cuddy's ducks in the area (Cuddy is the familiar form of Cuthbert).

+In land-locked Switzerland, a small population (around five pairs) of this normally strictly marine species has colonised some of the larger lakes since 1988, enabled by the presence of large numbers of the invasive freshwater zebra mussel, which is sufficiently similar to its natural diet for eiders to breed far inland.

 In Canada's Hudson Bay, important eider die-offs were observed in the 1990s by local populations due to quickly changing ice flow patterns.
 The Canadian Wildlife Service has spent several years gathering up-to-date information on their populations, and preliminary results seem to show a population recovery.
 The common eider is the object of the 2011 documentary People of a Feather, which studies the historical relationship between the Sanikiluaq community and eiders, as well as various aspects of their ecology.

 The common eider is one of the species to which the Agreement on the Conservation of African-Eurasian Migratory Waterbirds (AEWA) applies.

+The clutch consists of 3 to 8 eggs, each measuring 7.55–7.84 cm (3.0–3.1 in) in length and 4.92–5.28 cm 1.9–2.1 in width.
+The eggs are incubated for 24–26 days.